cossssmin/email-remove-unused-css/README.md

 ### settings.noThrowing

-The parser used for HTML part is quite forgiving, it takes some creativity to make it throw error.
-For example, tags can be missing and it will try to fill in missing ones.
+The parser used for HTML part is quite forgiving; it takes some creativity to make it throw an error.
+For example, tags can be missing, and it will try to fill in missing ones.
 But it will throw if it encounters, for example, `<html<html<html<html xmlns="http://www.w3.org/1999/xhtml">`.

-The parser for CSS parts is very sensitive and will throw error if it encounters even a missing curly brace.
+The parser for CSS parts is very sensitive and will throw an error if it encounters even a missing curly brace.

-When either parser throws error, this library throws the same error.
+When either parser throws an error, this library throws the same error.
 This might or might not be what you want.
 In latter case pass `{noThrowing = true}` and this library will kindly return a string `the input code has problems, please check it` and keep that dirty secret without throwing.

 ```js
 var html = '<html<html<html<html xmlns="http://www.w3.org/1999/xhtml">'